Technologicat/unpythonic/README.md

 **CAUTION**: Keep in mind ``itertools.islice`` does not support negative indexing for any of ``start``, ``stop`` or ``step``, and that the slicing process consumes elements from the iterable.

 Like ``fup``, our ``islice`` is essentially a manually curried function with unusual syntax; the initial call to ``islice`` passes in the iterable to be sliced.
 The object returned by the call accepts a subscript to specify the slice or index.
-Once the slice or index are provided, the call to ``itertools.islice`` triggers.
+Once the slice or index is provided, the call to ``itertools.islice`` triggers.

 Inspired by Python itself.